dhanush-chandar/GroupB_DeploymentofAISolutions/README.md

-Phase 1 Objectives:
+**Phase 1 Objectives:**

-Define the inventory optimization problem in retail.
+1.Define the inventory optimization problem in retail.

-Identify necessary data for demand forecasting, such as sales history, product categories, and seasonal trends.
+2.Identify necessary data for demand forecasting, such as sales history, product categories, and seasonal trends.

-Design a high-level system architecture for the AI-based inventory optimization system.
+3.Design a high-level system architecture for the AI-based inventory optimization system.

-Create an initial database schema to store sales and inventory data.
+4.Create an initial database schema to store sales and inventory data.

-Set up the GitHub repository for version control and documentation.
+5.Set up the GitHub repository for version control and documentation.

-Repository Structure:
+**Repository Structure:**

 /Data/        - Sample datasets and data sources.